-She recently served as the director of development for Project Literacy of Bergen County, New Jersey.
-Sue is studying to become a psychotherapist specializing in women’s mental health issues.
-You can reach Sue here.
+She served as the director of development for Project Literacy of Bergen County, New Jersey.
+Sue is a psychotherapist specializing in women’s mental health issues.

-Bridget Stangland is a soon-to-be a graduate of Cal Poly University, San Luis Obispo, CA. Writer, gourmet foodie, traveler, hostess, adventurer, and swimmer are some of the titles Bridget goes by.
+Bridget Stangland is a graduate of Cal Poly University, San Luis Obispo, CA. Writer, gourmet foodie, traveler, hostess, adventurer, and swimmer are some of the titles Bridget goes by.

 Growing up in a large close family netted a genuine interest in discovering the varying journeys of others.
 She is committed to increasing awareness of the Bob Woodruff Foundation and the Special Olympics organization.